- Health benefits

 Of course, Jerusalem artichoke is a totally unrelated plant to the French artichokes we eat.
 This study may be related though, because it was specifically the FOS believed to be responsible.
 As mentioned above in benefit #4, the FOS in regular artichokes is comparable to that which is found in Jerusalem artichoke root.

-In addition to losing weight, this plant is also popular – albeit an unproven supplement – among diabetics in Brazil.
+This plant is a popular – albeit an unproven supplement – among diabetics in Brazil.
 (28)

 There is insufficient human clinical data to know whether or not it helps humans, though several pieces of research suggest it might.